01 of 26

 12 of 26

-Making room to plop down a mattress — not to mention a sofa, in a studio apartment that barely measures 129 square feet is nearly impossible without a phenomenal renovation like this one by Julie Nabucet Architectures.
+Making room to plop down a mattress—not to mention a sofa—in a studio apartment that measures barely 129 square feet seems impossible.
+But this renovation by Julie Nabucet Architectures pulls it off.

-The feature that makes the most of the teensy square footage is a custom raised platform that doubles as a room divider.
-The clever unit conceals a full-size trundle bed.
+The custom raised platform doubles as a room divider, and cleverly conceals a full-size trundle bed.
 When partially extended, the mattress doubles as a sofa.
 When it is time to crash, just pull the bed entirely out.Continue to 13 of 26 below.

 13 of 26

-Two-tone walls are one of the simplest and most affordable ways to create separation in a single room apartment.
-The bedroom in this Swedish studio seen on Alvhem Makleri was chiseled out using dove gray paint.Continue to 14 of 26 below.
+Painting walls different colors is one of the simplest and most affordable ways to create separation in a single room.
+Dove gray on one section of the wall creates the illusion of a bedroom in this Swedish studio on Alvhem Makleri.Continue to 14 of 26 below.

 14 of 26